deadcast2/UltraEd/README.md

 UltraEd isn't finished and is not a fully polished tool yet.
 It has enough functionality to throw a few models in a scene, texture them, script them and have some fun.
 I have many ideas and things I'm excited to implement in the future.
 Unfortunately, I have a full-time job and other life commitments so I work on this tool in my free time.
 I love the N64! :0)

-### Currently Working On...
-(3/9/19)

-1. Reworking game objects to use a component based system for describing their functionality.
-2. Updating ROM build output file structures once new component system is in place.
-3. Adding a simple, non-spatial-partitioned sphere-based collision detection system.

 ### Donations

 If you would like... you can donate to UltraEd's development!
 Give any amount.
 Even $0.00 lol! ^_^